-The NYU Shanghai Career Development Center offers Social Impact Internship Grants to talented and dedicated students pursuing unpaid internships in non-profit organizations.
+The NYU Shanghai Center for Career Development offers Social Impact Internship Grants to talented and dedicated students pursuing unpaid internships in non-profit organizations.

 - Students must be enrolled in NYU Shanghai during the whole internship period.